Extending the system

 geometry_config.py must provide the spacecraft ID, file globs, default

-selection and exclusions, the body-selection MISSION_TABLE (and its
+selection, the body-selection MISSION_TABLE (and its EXCEPTIONS), the

 import oops.hosts.<mission>.<instrument> as inst